kaikue/Ruined/README.md

 	- wall jump up crumbling blocks
 	- form bridge with crumbling blocks
 	- squish enemy with crumbling blocks
+	- bounce on springboard(s) while dodging midair enemies
+	- go down into enemy pit and grab key
+	- bring springboard down and use it to climb
+	- falling block cascade
+	- careful not to trigger falling block
 - Ending